MeanderingProgrammer/py-requirements.nvim/README.md

 Neovim plugin that helps manage python requirements.

+# Features

+* Integrated with `nvim-cmp`
+* Uses `treesitter` parser to read `requirements.txt`, hopefully more robust than ad-hoc string manipulation
+* Displays diagnostics in `normal` mode with warnings for not using latest version
+* Cache `pypi` responses within a session to improve performance

 # Dependencies

 * `curl` on your system: Used to get version information from pypi